 The Ten Thousand Interval Short is one of my go-to short options for versatile training and lifting.
 I’ll also rock this model for shorter runs and on a day-to-day basis when I want something comfortable and to potentially train in if the opportunity approaches.

 The one drawback that comes with the Interval Short and its performance is for the folks with seriously beefy quads.
 When my quads are pumped, these shorts can get hung up from time to time.
-It’s not really a huge performance issue, but something to consider for my beefy quad friends in regard to sizing.
+It’s not a huge performance issue, but something to consider for my beefy quad friends regarding sizing.

 Lululemon Pace Breaker Short Performance

 The Lululemon Pace Breaker Short is also a great option for versatility across the board.
-In fact, I think this model is a slightly better choice for the lifter and athlete that biases their training towards a bit more cardio-focused efforts.
+I think this model is a slightly better choice for the lifter and athlete who biases their training towards a bit more cardio-focused efforts.

 Another callout worth mentioning for this model is its sweat-wicking capabilities for outdoor training sessions.
-I think this is a great model for anyone that likes to hit the track for training sessions and wants a model to keep them cool but feeling secure.
-Personally, this is why I prefer the model with a liner already built-in.
+I think this is a great model for anyone who likes to hit the track for training sessions and wants a model to keep them cool but feel secure.
+Personally, this is why I prefer the model with a liner already built in.

 Ten Thousand Interval Vs Lululemon Pace Breaker Durability